 - Nominees, proposers and members of Governing Authority, Academic Council and staff are robed and form the academic procession.

-- The Vice President Academic & Registrar opens and closes the ceremony.
+- The Provost and Deputy Persident opens and closes the ceremony.

-- The Chancellor initiates the proceedings with his welcome address.
+- The Chancellor initiates the proceedings with a welcome address.

-- Each nominee is usually introduced by a senior academic, whose address should not be longer than eight minutes' duration.
+- Each nominee is usually introduced by a senior academic, who delivers an address (citation) outlining the personal and academic achievements of the candidate.

 - The President confers the honorary degree by presenting a suitably inscribed parchment.